 15. No referral.
 You were unable to enlist the assistance of any contacts at the employer to advocate your candidacy.
 Another candidate may have had a referral from someone who worked at the company.
 That’s a good way to help ensure your application materials get a close look.

 16. Employment gaps.
 There are unexplained gaps in your employment.
 Glaring gaps on your resume could be a red flag for a prospective employer.
-At the least, they will wonder what you were doing during the time you weren’t gainfully employed.
+They will at least wonder what you were doing during the time you weren’t gainfully employed.
 There are ways you can make employment gaps less obvious on your resume so you have a better shot at getting an interview.

 18. Out-of-town candidate.
 You live outside of the area, and the employer prefers local candidates.
-If you’re job searching long-distance, there are things you can do to up your chances for getting an interview.
-These tips will help you find a job in a new city, regardless of where you are currently located.
+If you’re job searching long-distance, there are things you can do to up your chances of getting an interview.
+Using a few handy tips can help you find a job in a new city, regardless of where you are currently located.

 19. Other applicants are better qualified.
 Your credentials are a good match, but there are stronger candidates.
 In this case, there could have been many well-qualified candidates.
-You, unfortunately, didn’t make the cut.
+Unfortunately, you didn’t make the cut.
 Take a look at the skills the employer was seeking, and consider if you need to upgrade yours to become a more competitive candidate.

 20. There was already a strong applicant pool.
 You applied for the job later than other well-qualified candidates.
 Sometimes, employers need to hire quickly.
 They might start the interview process as soon as they start receiving applications, and they could have hired someone already.
 One way to get ahead of the crowd is to set up job agents so you are notified about new opportunities as soon as they are listed.

 22. Another applicant had strong recommendations.
-Other external candidates have been endorsed by individuals trusted by the decision makers.
-The organization may have had recommendations on who to consider for the job.
+Other external candidates could have been endorsed by individuals trusted by the decision-makers and bosses within the company.
+If the organization had recommendations on who to consider for the job, those recommendations may have pushed otherwise qualified candidates out of the running.

 23. The job may have been put on hold.
 Uncertainty about funding may have delayed the hiring process.
-There could be budget or funding issues, and the process could be held up while finances are figured out.
+There could be budget or funding issues, and the process could be held up while the company attempts to figure out its financial situation.

 24. Too much other stuff going on.
-Hiring staff are preoccupied with other immediate concerns and not focused on the search yet.
+Staff members in charge of hiring are preoccupied with other immediate concerns and they aren't focused on the search yet.
 Even though employers have good intentions, other factors may have required a shift in resources, and the firm may simply be too busy to add staff right away.

-25. Company is rethinking the need to add an employee.
+25. The company is rethinking the need to add an employee.
 Business has slowed, and the employer is no longer committed to hiring for that position.
-Adding a new employee is costly, and if there’s a business slowdown the organization may be rethinking the decision to expand the workforce.
+Adding a new employee is costly, and if there’s a business slowdown, the organization may be rethinking the decision to expand the workforce.

 You May Still Have a Chance

 Many employers don't take the time to notify applicants that they were rejected.
 If you haven't heard back, you might still have a shot at securing an interview.
-It's worth a try if this is a job you really want.
-Even if it's a long shot, if you can get your application noticed you may be able to get an interview.
+It's worth a try if this is a job you really want and you're not quite ready to move on.
+Even though it might be a long shot, if you can get your application noticed, you may be able to get an interview.
+You might not land an interview this time around, but when another position opens up, the hiring manager may remember your name (and persistence) from the last round of hiring.

 If you can find a contact person, you'll be able to call or email to make a case for getting a chance to be considered.
 Here are tips for following up after submitting a resume, and here's how to reapply for a job after you have been rejected.